 Rodger Roeser, CEO, The Eisen Agency

-Put together a series of packages that include amenities at the hotel that coincide with area/regional “things to do.”
-So, if the area is known for local wines or horses, for example, tie in a program that would include things at the hotel that engage those interests (e.g., a wine tasting at the hotel).
-Then, you can market it on Facebook based on people’s interests (such as people who have wine or horses listed as an interest) as opposed to just randomly trying to market to “travelers.”
+Put together a series of packages (including amenities at the hotel) that coincide with area/regional “things to do.”
+If the area is known for local wines, for example, tie in a program that would include things at the hotel that engage those interests (e.g., a wine tasting at the hotel).
+Then, you can market it on Facebook based on people’s interests (such as people who have wine as an interest) as opposed to just randomly trying to market to “travelers.”

-38. Use Instagram to Give People a Glimpse of What Your Hotel Looks Like
+35. Use Instagram to Give People a Glimpse of Your Hotel

 Consumers are using Instagram as a primary method of research to decide which hotels and resorts feel like the best fit for their needs.
 There’s an assumption that hotel-generated web content can be misleading, so consumers have turned to social media to peruse user-generated content of the property to see what the resort “actually” looks like.
 Their first impression is often the hotel’s own Instagram page, so it’s important to run a well-groomed account that greets these researchers with authenticity and professionalism.

 36. Avoid Being Understaffed with Smarter Staff Scheduling

 Ryan Fyfe, CEO & Founder, Humanity.com, Inc

 Hotel guests hate waiting.
 They don’t like waiting for you to show them their rooms or to get a drink at the bar.
 Happy, satisfied guests who never have to wait are more likely to give you free marketing via word of mouth.
 How can you make sure that your hotel is never understaffed, but at the same time, keep your labor costs down by not blindly overstaffing?
 You can do so by using advanced, data-driven employee scheduling software.

 37. Create a Landing Page Aligned with Your Ads